jump-dev/Convex.jl/README.md

-x# Please read: Convex.jl needs a new maintainer
+# Please read: Convex.jl needs a new maintainer

 Hi there!
 Convex.jl is an old Julia package that has had a number of maintainers and [contributors over the years](https://github.com/jump-dev/Convex.jl/graphs/contributors).